mecotrade/daywatch/README.md

 # daywatch
 The project main goal is to detect and recognize moving objects using street camera raw stream.
 Pretrained [YOLOv3 model](https://pjreddie.com/darknet/yolo/) is used as recognizer.
 When one or more object is detected, the screenshot is saved.
 It is possible to manage background classes, objects of such classes do not trigger screenshot.
+The YOLOv3 part of the project is based on original [Kaggle notebook](https://www.kaggle.com/aruchomu/yolo-v3-object-detection-in-tensorflow).

 ## Dependencies
 * Python 3.6.x